rakeshsthakur/Claim-WS/README.md

 # Claim-WS
-Solution for Code Challenge from Mitchell
+Solution for Coding Challenge from Mitchell

-reffer to readMe.txt for more info.
+please, Reffer to readMe.txt for more info.